Arsenii6666/BOINC_project/README.md

 # BOINC_project

-This project is using [Marius Millea's](https://cosmicmar.com/) boinc-server docker images for creating BOINC server on your local machine.
+This project is using [boinc-server docker images](https://github.com/marius311/boinc-server-docker/blob/master/docs/cookbook.md) for creating BOINC server on your local machine by [Marius Millea's](https://cosmicmar.com/).